james-willett/mkdocs-blog-offline/docs/posts/firstpost.md

 # My First Blog Post

-This is the text for my first blog post.
+This is the text for my first blog post. :simple-facebook:

 <!-- more -->